copperwater/xNetHack/doc/xnh-changelog-6.0.md

   conducts.
 - Bonesless conduct is determined by not loading any bones files, rather than simply having the bones option off.
+- The xlogfile "flags" field is rearranged (xNetHack flags now start at the highest bit and count down, and it no longer stores the number of bones).

 ### Architectural changes